Two Pointer Techniques for Linked List Problems

 steps, p2

-will also have moved n - k
+will have moved n - k

 steps from head

-, stopping at the (n - k + 1)
+, stopping at the (n - k + 1)-th node, which is exactly the k-th node from the end:

 .